 🥣 How to Make It

-Add diced bacon and butter and let the butter melt as the bacon crisps up.
-(Pictures 2 - 4)
+Add diced bacon and butter to the pot and melt the butter as the bacon crisps up.
+(Pictures 2 – 4)

 Next, do your best to scrape the bits of bacon off of the bottom of the pot, then add the onions, celery, and green pepper to the melted butter and bacon.
 (Picture 5)